 My best known book is The Beermat Entrepreneur, which I co-authored in 2002.
 It broke the mould of books on entrepreneurship, which up to that point had been rather formal.

-People liked Beermat’s humour and its sense of real life in a start-up company.
+People enjoyed Beermat’s humour and its sense of what it’s really like in a start-up company.
 They also liked the models that Mike Southon and I created: I still get a buzz from hearing people talk about ‘cornerstones’ or ‘seedlings’.
-I like writing about entrepreneurship – successful start-ups make great stories, with interesting twists and turns in the narrative and a genuinely upbeat message at the end (the world needs ‘upbeat’).
+Successful start-ups make great stories, with interesting twists and turns in the narrative and a genuinely upbeat message at the end (the world needs ‘upbeat’).

 I’ve been a published writer since 1991, and have written travel, crime, humour and (my current passion) history under my own name.
 I have also worked in marketing and PR, though I now write full-time.